Univariate Portfolio Sorts

 data_for_sorts <- crsp_monthly |>

-inner_join(beta_lag, join_by(permno, month))
+inner_join(beta_lag, join_by(permno, date))

 The first step to conduct portfolio sorts is to calculate periodic breakpoints that you can use to group the stocks into portfolios.
 For simplicity, we start with the median lagged market beta as the single breakpoint.
 We then compute the value-weighted returns for each of the two resulting portfolios, which means that the lagged market capitalization determines the weight in weighted.mean().